Compensation and benefits: Guaranteed pay

-The basic element of guaranteed pay is base salary which is paid on an hourly, daily, weekly, bi-weekly, semi-monthly or monthly rate.
-Base salary is provided for doing the job the employee is hired to do.
-The size of the salary is determined mainly by 1) the prevailing market salary level paid by other employers for that job, and 2) the performance of the person in the job.
+With a base salary, the worker is paid on an hourly, daily, weekly, bi-weekly, semi-monthly or monthly rate.
+Base salary is provided for doing the job the employee is hired to do, unconditional on performance or circumstance.
 Many countries, provinces, states or cities dictate a minimum wage.
-Employees' individual skills and level of experience leave room for differentiating income levels within a job-based pay structure.

 In addition to base salary, allowances may be paid to an employee for specific purposes other than performing the job.
 These can include allowances for transportation, housing, meals, cost of living, seniority, or as payments in lieu of medical or pension benefits.
 The use of allowances varies widely by country, as well as job level and the nature of job duties.